-Production troubles at overseas pharmaceuticals manufacturers resulted in the disruption of cefazolin shipments to Japan.
-Now, many medical institutions in Japan have become concerned about the stable supply of infectious disease drugs (antibacterial agents).
-Since a stable supply of antimicrobial agents is essential for treatment of infectious diseases, five academic societies having profound knowledge of infectious diseases have been increased the list of clinically important drugs (key drugs) for which a stable supply is essential.
-As of March 2022, the number of key drugs have expanded to thirty two, thirteen of which are supplied by Meiji Seika Pharma Co., Ltd.
+Production troubles at overseas pharmaceutical manufacturers resulted in the disruption of cefazolin shipment to Japan.
+Since then, the restriction or disruption of shipments has occurred for many drugs.
+However, since antimicrobial agents are essential for the treatment of infectious diseases, 32 clinically important drugs (key drugs) for which a stable supply is essential are currently listed, 11^{} of which are supplied by Meiji Seika Pharma Co., Ltd.

-To meet our social responsibility and to accomplish a central role in the treatment of infectious diseases, we intend to continue our efforts to ensure quality, to optimize our production bases, and to strengthen the stability of our supply system.
+In order to meet our social responsibility and to play a central role in the treatment of infectious diseases, we established Meiji Seika Pharmatech Co., Ltd. In 2022 to optimize our production bases.
+Additionally, we are proposing a "Consortium Plan" for collaboration with other companies in generic drugs to ensure quality and to strengthen the stability of our supply system.

-- The Japanese Society of Chemotherapy, the Japanese Association for Infectious Diseases, the Japanese Society for Clinical Microbiology, and the Japanese Society for Infection Prevention and Control, and the Japanese Society for Pediatric Infectious Diseases - Penicillin G Potassium, Sulbactam Sodium/Ampicillin Sodium, Tazobactam Sodium-Piperacillin Sodium, Meropenem Hydrate, Vancomycin Hydrochloride, Cefditoren Pivoxil, Amikacin, Amoxicillin, Ampicillin, Clarithromycin, Micafangin Soduim, Kanamycin, Levofloxacin 69
+Penicillin G Potassium, Sulbactam Sodium/Ampicillin Sodium, Tazobactam Sodium-Piperacillin Sodium, Meropenem Hydrate, Vancomycin Hydrochloride, Cefditoren Pivoxil, Amikacin, Amoxicillin, Ampicillin, Clarithromycin, Micafungin Soduim, Kanamycin, Levofloxacin 69

-Stable supply of antimicrobials
+Stable Supply of Antimicrobials

-Meiji Seika Pharma Co., Ltd. is preparing to produce 6-APA, a common raw material for penicillin antibacterial agents, at its Gifu Plant.
-Domestic production of this raw material will enable us to secure a stable supply of 6-APA, which currently depends on supplies from overseas.
-Production at Gifu Plant is scheduled to start in 2025.
+Meiji Seika Pharma Co., Ltd. is preparing to produce 6-APA, a common raw material for penicillin antibacterial agents, starting in 2025 at its Gifu Plant.
+There are many drugs based on the structure of penicillin, all of which use 6-aminopenicillanic acid (6-APA) as their starting material, an intermediate obtained from penicillin G produced by fermentation.
+Domestic production of this raw material will enable us to secure a stable supply of 6-APA, which currently depends on supplies from overseas, and to establish an integrated capability for manufacturing penicillin antibacterial agents in Japan.